CCUS Economics Hero

 Tug Eiden

-Principal CCUS Advisor, P.E., Lakewood, CO
+Principal CCUS Advisor, Lakewood, CO

 Mr. Eiden has over 20 years of energy and finance experience and specializes in evaluating and managing CCUS, energy, and strategic/critical mineral projects and assets.
 His background includes engineering, finance, project management, and executive management for both private equity and corporate development.
 He has consulted for over 35 different CCUS projects throughout the US across all phases, including project feasibility and strategy, financial evaluation and structuring, technical design and operations, permitting, pore space valuation, and financial assurance determination.
 He has experience advising corporate, regulatory, and legislative clients on the strategic management of CCUS projects and the costs and benefits of implementing complex projects such as CCUS.